Introduction: PWM Rules 2020-2022

-Use of plastics is not restricted to a few arenas but rather to multiple fields like the construction industry, in the manufacture of electronic products etc. Besides the versatile utility possessed by the plastic material, it certainly presents challenges and concerns that must be faced head on.
+The use of plastics is not restricted to a few arenas but rather to multiple fields like the construction industry, the manufacture of electronic products, etc. Besides the versatile utility possessed by plastic material, it certainly presents challenges and concerns that must be faced head-on.

 Plastic has been in use ever since it first came into existence, keeping in mind its prolonged use, it has bagged the tag of a threatening material and needs to be properly addressed.
 The problem posed by the plastic cannot be solved within one day.
 It would require tireless efforts by all people.

-Mostly, it is seen that the plastic waste is disposed of in the landfills.
+Mostly, it is seen that the plastic waste is disposed of in landfills.
 It can also be said that the plastic waste is subjected to incineration as well.
-These methods are largely unsustainable in nature and burden the mother Earth.
-Further when talking about the discarding of the plastic waste, it is observed that they are dumped into the oceans where they carry the potential to poison and choke the sea animals.
-The plastic waste has even found its home on the top of the mountains.
+These methods are largely unsustainable in nature and burden Mother Earth.
+Further, when talking about the discarding of plastic waste, it is observed that they are dumped into the oceans where they carry the potential to poison and choke sea animals.
+Plastic waste has even found its home on the top of the mountains.

 Read Our Blog: Best Tips For Plastic Waste Management

-Recycling is being opted as a way out to cater to this arising problem.
-Awareness is being generated with the tool of education that would bring a difference in the society.
+Recycling is being opted as a way to cater to this arising problem.
+Awareness is being generated with the tool of education that would bring a difference in society.

 Detail Analysis of the Plastic Waste Management Rules, 2020